Mallock/babel-fish-civ/README.md

 The following languages are currently available:

 - Finnish -> In progress
-- Danish -> Queued
+- Danish -> In progress
-- Ukrainian -> Queued
+- Ukrainian -> In progress

 ## Contributing